dirdr/advent_of_code/README.md

 # Advent Of Code 🎁 in rust 🦀

 ## About

-This is my attempt to solve AOC problems in rust !
+This is my attempt to solve AOC problems in Rust!

 ## Setup

-If you want the run this aoc repo with your input, please provide them with the following name `day_{day_number}.txt` in the folder ./resources/{year}/real/
+If you want to run the solutions with your input, please provide them with the following name `day_{day_number}.txt` in the folder ./resources/{year}/real/

 ## Run

-To run the crate, you will need to have cmake in path

 ```sh
 Usage: advent_of_code_2023 --day <DAY>